-Around the time at Fairfield City Museum & Gallery, opening 2pm 25 November 2017: Around the time is a solo exhibition of material constellations, kinetic models and modest monuments to cosmic scale.
-Including hand-collage and mixed media sculpture, the work responds to the idea of the museum as a site and space for temporal speculation.
-Drawing on relations rather that representations, the exhibition looks to the likeness, alignments, chemistry and dynamics between cultural artefacts, natural forms and handmade objects as a relational tool for embodying a sense of magnitude and expansion.
+Around the time at Fairfield City Museum & Gallery, opening 2pm 25 November 2017: Around the time is an installation of material constellations, kinetic models and modest earthbound monuments to cosmic scale.
+Arranged as a miniature panorama of prop-like objects, the work responds to the idea of the museum as a site and space for temporal speculation.
+Drawing on the forms and principles of astro-archaeology, celestial architecture, time-keeping as well as geologic diagrams and model-making, each assemblage in Around the time looks to the likeness, alignments and chemistry between cultural artefacts, natural forms and handmade objects as a performative and relational tool for embodying a sense of magnitude and expansion.

 This project has benefited from an Arts & Design Grant courtesy of Arc @ UNSW Limited